minimallinux/sage9/README.md

 ##P A McGowan

-Sage 9, sample custom templates and images etc, for pages, hard code templates and select in WP-Admin (leave page blank) or create new ones, decent size footer with 5 columns for image/links etc using widgets..
+Sage 9, sample custom templates and images etc, for pages, hard code templates and select in WP-Admin (leave page blank) or create new ones, decent size footer with 5 columns for image/links etc using widgets.
 Switch different header in app.blade, one for front page and one for the rest.

-Woocommerce and Advanced Custom Fields/Custom Menu Classes added already, remove any not required by deleting them from resources and /app/setup.php (bottom of file)
+Woocommerce 3.3 and Advanced Custom Fields added already, remove any not required by deleting them from resources and /app/setup.php (bottom of file)

 Lots of extra widgets added for footer etc for links, ads or whatever.
 Uses Font Awesome 4.7 via CDN link in head.blade.